 Enter Hamas.
 Hamas never says that it wants all people in Mandate Palestine to live as equals under the law.
-No. It says it wants Islam to be sovereign.
+No. It says it wants Islam to be "sovereign" (or, in its more recent 2017 Covenant, "an umbrella" over people of all religions and ethnic groups).
 It's true that if one reads further in the Hamas Covenant one will find language saying that Jews and Christians and Muslims will live peaceably together under this sovereignty of Islam.
 Few Jews, however, read this Covenant.
 And even if they did they would have good reason to be skeptical because they know full well that Hamas directs violence against ordinary non-combatant Israeli Jews, often lethal violence, which suggests that Hamas considers Jewish people to be the enemy just because they are Jewish and living in Mandate Palestine.
 Hamas makes sure that Israeli Jews remain terrified of Palestinians.
 This is why the Israeli government does things to strengthen Hamas's power in Gaza, over and over again.
 Every time Israel attacks Gaza, Hamas emerges more powerful.
 All reporters on the scene, regardless of their political orientation, say this is true.
 Israel's leaders know it is true; that's precisely why they attack Gaza as they do.
 These attacks on Gaza are, thus, the second thing Israeli leaders do to create a sufficiently frightening bogeyman with which to control Israeli Jews.

 Hamas and Israel's leaders need each other; each helps the other keep a grip on its own people, providing the other a perfect enemy with which to frighten its "own people" into obedience.